Updated May 2025 (Originally published December 2017)

 Where to Go

-Tap into the high-performance science happening at Los Alamos National Laboratory—which evolved out of the Manhattan Project—at the Bradbury Science Museum.
-The museum got its start in an old ice house on the bank of Ashley Pond, which was the only place in 1954 that had the security standards for preserving classified exhibits, but today there are 60 interactive exhibits that highlight the lab’s current and past research projects in defense and technology.
+Tap into the high-performance science happening at Los Alamos National Laboratory—which evolved out of the Manhattan Project—by visiting the admission-free Bradbury Science Museum.
+The museum got its start in an old ice house on the bank of Ashley Pond, which was the only place in 1954 that had the security standards for preserving classified exhibits, but today there are 40+ interactive exhibits that highlight the lab’s current and past efforts in history, defense, and research exhibits.
+LANL’s research is wide-reaching, delving into archaeology, wildlife, and sustainability.
+The room dedicated to memories of original Manhattan Project workers is definitely worth a look.

 To delve further into the town’s history, walk through the life-size exhibits at the Los Alamos History Museum, set in a restored Los Alamos Ranch School Guest Cottage.
 Walking tour maps help you explore the rest of the museum campus, which treks along Bathtub Row—so nicknamed because these houses were some of the few in the 1942 town that included such luxuries as a bathtub.
 Along the way, the Hans Bethe House includes a gallery of more than 70 years of post-war history in the community.